frimtec/hass-swiss-pollen/README.md

 1. Go to Settings > Devices & Services
 2. Click "Add Integration"
 3. Search for "Swiss Pollen"
-4. Follow the configuration flow:
+4. Follow the configuration flow to set up a service for a specific plant:
-   - Select the plant type you want to monitor
+   - Select a plant of interesst
-   - Select one or more measurement stations
+   - Select one or more measurement stations to get sensors for these stations

+You can setup multiple services, one for each plant you are interessted in.

 ## Available Sensors